 Because after all, once you exercise several times what to do, a little relapse is just that, a little relapse.
 You dust yourself up and get back into the saddle.

-And this is the real secret to losing weight and keeping it off.
+Want to know some weight loss hacks?
+This is the real secret to losing weight and keeping it off.

-4 STEP RELAPSE PREVENTION PLAN TEMPLATE TO STAY ON TRACK WHILE LOSING WEIGHT
+WEIGHT LOSS HACKS: 4 STEP RELAPSE PREVENTION PLAN TEMPLATE TO STAY ON TRACK WHILE LOSING WEIGHT

 1. Face and Embrace

 First of all, don’t beat yourself up but rather “Face, embrace and let go”.

 Face it: Take some time to reflect, meditate, or journal on what happened.

 How did you feel before, during, or after?

 What did you learn from it?